New cycle and pedestrian bridge over the River Trent

 How wide will the bridge be?

-We are proposing to make the bridge deck and ramps 3.5m wide to allow pedestrians and cyclists to easily pass and allow people to stop and enjoy the view.
+The bridge deck and ramps will be 4m wide to allow pedestrians and cyclists to easily pass and allow people to stop and enjoy the view.

 Will electric scooters be able to use the bridge?